stephencelis/SQLite.swift/Documentation/Index.md

                 .product(
                     name: "SQLite",
                     package: "SQLite.swift")
+            ],
+            // necessary if you have other Package dependencies which explicitly link sqlite3
+            linkerSettings: [
+              .linkedFramework("SQLCipher")
             ]
         )
     ]
 )
 ```

+_Note: It's important to include the linkerSettings to link SQLCipher framework first if you have any other Package dependencies in your wrapper package which explicitly link standard sqlite3.
+This ensures SQLCipher is linked first and properly used._

 Within Xcode add your local `AppDependencies` wrapper package as a package dependency and SQLite.swift with SQLCipher functionality will be accessible.